-Under Council's direction, the City planning team will analyze and modify existing land-use regulations, so we can properly address Bastrop's infrastructure needs.
+Taking a comprehensive approach, Building Bastrop was launched to create a new set of tools that will support the community in a responsible manner for generations to come, including the complete reform of Bastrop's Zoning and Subdivision Ordinances.
 This effort will simultaneously promote new development that is in line with what we know and love about Bastrop.
-It is completely aligned with our comprehensive plan.
+It is completely aligned with the City of Bastrop's comprehensive plan.